xLoadingx/Rumble-Mod-Manager/README.md

 Please keep in mind this is my first time making a program like this.
 I am not good at this by any means.
 Your constructive feedback and suggestions would be extremely valuable as I work on refining and enhancing the project.

+# Installation Note
+- Ensure that .NET 8 or a later version is installed on your system before running the application.

 ## How To Use

 1. **Initial Setup**: When you first open the manager, you might see a message saying "Path not found."
 Select the appropriate path.